statesman/statesman.github.io/_posts/2017-01-13-school-ratings.md

 </p>

 Then I could count schools broken down by that binary variable as well as charter and AEA status.
-Even though it’s example in the official pandas crosstab [documentation](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.crosstab.html), I had never before realized I could crosstab more than two variables by passing lists:
+Even though it’s an example in the official pandas crosstab [documentation](http://pandas.pydata.org/pandas-docs/stable/generated/pandas.crosstab.html), I had never before realized I could crosstab more than two variables by passing lists:

 ```python